wzyy2/jekyll-now/_posts/2017-6-4-swap-layer.md

 Before starting application, please set below env value to force qt use kmssink to show video on bottom.

   export QT_GSTREAMER_WINDOW_VIDEOSINK=kmssink

-Please notice that only videowidget support using custom sink, qmlvideo can't use the other sink.

 ## X11